Marketing lessons (Taylor’s Version): What each era taught us about marketing

 The 1989 era showcases the power of reinvention and delighting your audience.
 Taylor Swift's complete shift from country pop to full-on pop music demonstrated her ability to adapt and reinvent herself while staying true to her fans.
 Leading up to the release of 1989, Taylor invited her most dedicated fans to join her for an album screening session in her home, now known as the “secret sessions”.
 The secret sessions created an experience like no other and delighted loyal followers to meet Taylor and hear her new album before anyone else.

-Consider creating collaborative experiences, exploring new demographics or niches that align with your brand values and offerings, or incorporating interactive elements into your campaigns.
-By remaining true to your core values while adapting to changing consumer preferences, you can maintain a strong presence in the market and attract new audiences.
+Create meaningful, collaborative experiences to reward your most loyal customers, explore new demographics or niches that align with your brand’s values, and incorporate interactive elements into your campaigns.
+By staying true to your core principles and audience, while adapting to evolving consumer preferences, you can maintain a strong market presence and captivate new audiences.
+The result?
+A brand that leaves no blank spaces and never goes out of style.

 6. Own your narrative. 🐍

 The Reputation era highlights the significance of brand perception and reputation management.
-Taylor Swift faced intense media scrutiny leading up to this era (see lesson #3), but she used this album to take control of the narrative and used it as an opportunity for growth and major reinvention.
+Taylor Swift faced intense media scrutiny leading up to this era (see VMA reference in lesson #3), but she used this album to take control of the narrative and used it as an opportunity for growth and major reinvention.
 Leading up to the album's release, Taylor even wiped her Instagram grid clean to make room for the new Taylor.
-With songs like “Look What You Made Me Do,” Taylor adopted an edgy persona, taking back her brand image, and owning the narrative.
+With songs like “Look What You Made Me Do,” Taylor adopted an edgy persona, taking back her image with a splashy re-brand, and owning the narrative.

-Marketers can learn from this era by actively managing their brand's reputation, being proactive in addressing any negative perceptions or misconceptions, and using challenges as opportunities to connect with their audience and showcase their authenticity.
-And hey, when in doubt it’s never too late for a rebrand!
+Marketers can learn from this era by actively managing their brand's reputation, being proactive in addressing negative perceptions or misconceptions, and using challenges as opportunities to connect with their audience and showcase their authenticity.
+And hey, when in doubt, it’s never too late for a gorgeous re-brand!

 The Lover era accentuates the importance of building genuine connections and fostering brand loyalty.
 Taylor Swift's focus on love, self-expression, and vulnerability resonated deeply with her fans during this era, creating an even more loyal and dedicated fan base.

-Marketers can take inspiration from the Folklore era, and harness the power of change and storytelling.
-Taylor Swift again embraced a completely new genre and a new way of storytelling with her stripped-down, indie-folk sound.
-She captivated audiences with intricate, fictional narratives.
+Marketers can take inspiration from the Folklore era, where Taylor harnessed the power of change, again, through storytelling.
+In this era, Taylor embraced a completely new genre and a new way of storytelling with her stripped-down, indie-folk sound.
+She captivated audiences with intricate, fictional narratives for the first time.
+And let's not forget she successfully launched this album during a global pandemic, and still managed to win the coveted Album of the Year at the Grammy's.

-For instance, one of the standout features of the Folklore era was Taylor Swift's ability to weave unique narratives throughout her songs.
-Each track felt like a chapter in a storybook, inviting listeners to step into the lives of different characters and experience a range of emotions.
-Consider embracing change and incorporating new or trendy elements into your campaigns, creating immersive brand experiences and stories that engage your audience in the moment.
+A standout feature of Folklore was Taylor Swift's ability to weave unique narratives throughout her songs.
+Each track felt like a chapter in a storybook, inviting listeners to step into the lives of different characters, from different perspectives, at different times, to experience a wide range of emotions.

 9. Be open to change. 🍂

 The Evermore era emphasizes the importance of adaptability and resilience in the face of uncertainty.
-Taylor Swift recorded both Folklore and Evermore in secret and released the sister albums without promotion or build-up to the release, showcasing her ability to pivot and create, even in challenging and unknown times.
-Fans were delighted with the welcomed distraction during the pandemic.
+Like Folklore, Evermore was also the product of a global pandemic.
+Taylor Swift recorded both Folklore and Evermore in secret.
+She released the sister albums without promotion or build-up to the release, showcasing her ability to pivot and create something when her fans needed it most, even in challenging and unknown times.
+Fans were more than delighted and welcomed distraction with excitement.

 Marketers can learn from this era to continuously assess market conditions and consumer needs, and shift strategies accordingly.
 By embracing innovation, seeking new opportunities, and adjusting their approach to meet changing demands, marketers can navigate uncertainties and come out stronger.

-The Midnights era encourages marketers to embrace experimentation and explore new opportunities.
+The Midnights era encourages marketers to embrace experimentation and turn tried-and-true tactics into new opportunities.
 Taylor Swift's willingness to blend her past genres and venture into uncharted territories showcased her creativity and willingness to take risks.

 The Midnights Era also highlighted the value of effective communication.
-Taylor Swift carefully planned announcements, engaged with fans on social media and utilized various channels to share her message.
-Swift shared videos announcing the album’s track names one by one out of a bingo machine, creating a massive buzz on TikTok.
+Taylor Swift carefully planned announcements, engaged with fans on social media, and utilized various channels to share her message.
+Swift shared videos announcing the album’s track names one by one out of a bingo machine, creating a massive buzz on TikTok and Instagram.
 She also revealed that her four unique vinyl covers formed a clock when put together, thrilling fans and selling out the albums before the release date.

-Consistent and strategic communication helped build excitement and maintain a strong connection with her audience, which led to extremely high demand during her stadium world tour.
-Marketers can apply this lesson by thinking outside the box, exploring innovative marketing techniques, and embracing emerging trends to build momentum and increase demand.
+Consistent and strategic communication helped build excitement and maintain a strong connection with her audience, which led to extremely high demand during her Eras stadium world tour.
+Marketers can apply this lesson by thinking outside the box, exploring innovative marketing techniques, and embracing communication and emerging trends to build momentum and increase demand.
+A new approach always hits different.

 So, you thought Taylor Swift was just a singer and songwriter, but it turns out she’s actually the queen of marketing too.
 Her eras are valuable lessons to the marketing industry, teaching marketers about authenticity, adaptability, storytelling, emotion-driven campaigns, reputation management, customer relationships, and embracing experimentation.
 By drawing inspiration from these eras, marketers can create impactful and memorable campaigns that resonate with their audience and drive success.